 Creo: Creo is a family or suite of Computer-aided design apps supporting product design for discrete manufacturers and is developed by PTC.
-The suite consists of apps, each delivering a distinct set of capabilities fora user role within product development.
+The suite consists of apps, each delivering a distinct set of capabilities for user roles within product development.

-ANSYS: ANSYS is the global leader in engineering simulation.
-Help the world’s most innovative companies deliver radically better products to their customers.
+ANSYS: ANSYS is the global leader in engineering simulation, helping the world’s most innovative companies deliver radically better products to their customers.
 By offering the best and broadest portfolio of engineering simulation software, it helps them solve the most complex design challenges and engineer products limited only by imagination.

 Training for higher Employment Quotient

 Apart from the Technical Training, Generic Training is also imparted to the students starting